 What Does a Home Warranty Actually Cover?
-(Common Exclusions Explained)
+(2026 Coverage Guide)

 Home warranties are often marketed as protection for major home systems and appliances.
 What many homeowners discover later is that coverage is far more limited than expected.Understanding what a home warranty actually covers, and what it does not, is essential before buying or renewing a plan.